Mordechai Shapiro: Career

 Shapiro made his musical debut in 1997 as the star soloist of the Miami Boys Choir.
 As a child, he performed with Jewish entertainers such as Yaakov Shwekey even before he gained significant attention.
 He left Miami Boys Choir in 2003 when his voice became too deep to fit into a children's choir.

 After leaving the choir, Shapiro took a break from music until his voice transitioned sufficiently.
 He was a student of voice teacher William Riley, who also taught Celine Dion and Josh Groban.
 Eventually, he began performing at weddings and other Jewish events as an independent artist.

 Shapiro's solo career debuted in 2016 when he was signed by producer Yitzy Waldner, with the release of his album Kol Haderech, peaking at #15 on the Billboard World Music chart.
 The album was followed by Machar in 2017, peaking at #3, and Hakol Mishamayim in 2019, peaking at #7.
 Shapiro is also known for his extravagant music videos- often including elaborate sets and dancers, showcasing his larger than life personality.
-His hit video for "Hakol Mishamayim" sits just under 10 Million views on YouTube.
+His hit video for "Hakol Mishamayim" sits at 14 Million views on YouTube.
 Hakol Mishamayim was filmed by Shimmy Socol, alongside Machar, Friends, Ein Od Milvado, also filmed by Socol.

 Shapiro has cited Frank Sinatra, Michael Jackson and Michael Bublé as his musical influences.